m4ttsch/omscs-notes-notes/information-security/intrusion-detection.md

 ## Monitoring Networks and Hosts
 An IDS typically performs passive monitoring; that is, it records and analyzes data about system and network activities while these activities continue to take place.

-The IDS doesn’t affect activities directly, but rather only outputs alerts.
+The IDS doesn't affect activities directly, but rather only outputs alerts.
 In response to these alerts, the system can intervene and alter activity by, for example, blocking a network connection or terminating a program.

 ## Network IDS
 We can deploy an intrusion detection system at the perimeter of a network or subnet to monitor inbound and outbound network traffic.
 Such a system is called a **network intrusion detection system** (NIDS).